About · v1.4

 What AACP is

-AACP, Agent Action Compression Protocol, is a draft specification for a compact, bracketed key:value format used between agents in a multi-agent LLM system.
+AACP, Agent Action Compression Protocol, is a draft specification for a compact, pipe-delimited packet format used between agents in a multi-agent LLM system.
 It targets the coordination layer only: routing, references, hand-off metadata, structured intent.

 The thesis is narrow: agent-to-agent prose is wasteful.
-Replacing it with a parseable, extensible token format reduces coordination cost by 85–91% on the workflows we measured, improves auditability, and gives a clear surface for validation.
+Replacing it with a parseable, extensible packet format reduces coordination tokens by ~23% (measured, Claude and GPT-4o, 4-hop payroll workflow), improves auditability, and gives a clear surface for validation.

 What AACP is not